elliecodestheweb/elliecodestheweb/README.md

 ## Random Facts:
 - ✨ I love all things Disney!
-- ✨ I'm currently working with Petco as a Web Content Designer.
+- ✨ I'm currently working as a Web Content Designer.
 - ✨ I own more nail polish than I could possibly use but I LOVE IT.
 - ✨ Fun fact: I'm a synesthete!
 I have chomesthesia and experience sounds as color.